-“If you want to judge how well a person understands Christianity, find out how much he makes of the thought of being God’s child, and having God as his father.”
+“If you want to judge how well a person understands Christianity, find out how much he makes of the thought of being God’s child, and having God as his father.

 “Adoption”.
-Just hearing the word creates strong emotions for people; and well it should.
+Just hearing the word creates strong emotions in people, and well it should.
 Stop for a second and ponder just how much is wrapped up in this word.
 The hope, the pain, the fear, the joy; if ever a word could be called bittersweet; it is this one…at least from a secular point of view.
+Then there is the word “doctrine”.
+Also 8 letters long and packed with meaning but infinitely more divisive, even among the family of God, carrying with it comfort for some and pain for others.

-So to take these deep words and bring them together seems almost a fool’s errand; yet that is what must be done to grasp exactly what it is that God has done for His elect.
+So to take these deep words and bring them together seems almost a fool’s errand, yet that is what must be done to grasp exactly what it is that God has done for His elect.
 We are like foster children removed from a horrible home where only pain, suffering, and death await.
 Like many of these children, all we long for is to go back.
-And while for a child to want their parent, even a poor one, is understandable and not wrong, our desire to return to our worldly parents, Satan and his lies, is not only sinful, but, as Sproul put it, “cosmic treason.”
+And while for a child to want their parent, even a poor one, is understandable and not wrong, our desire to return to our worldly parents, Satan, and his lies, is not only sinful but, as Sproul put it, “cosmic treason.”

 We, His elect, have been adopted into the royal, priestly, and holy family.
-This means that each time we return to our sin we are traitors not only to the sovereign creator of the universe, but we are slapping our own adoptive father in the face, expressing our lack of love for Him and the rich blessings, protections, and, most of all, salvation that He, in His sovereignty, chose to lavish upon us.
+This means that each time we return to our sin we are traitors not only to the sovereign creator of the universe, but we are slapping our adoptive father in the face, expressing our lack of love for Him and the rich blessings, protections, and, most of all, salvation that He, in His sovereignty, chose to lavish upon us.
 Don’t worry if this has hurt to read: it should.
 It was equally painful to write.
 Now that it’s established that this is not a subject to be taken lightly, let’s dig in.

 To start, let’s let the Westminster divines have their say:

-These men spent more time in faithful study of scripture and prayer than I can ever imagine, so we can take this statement as a good description of things, especially if you consider the scripture that backs this up (Listed at the end of the article).
+These men spent more time in the faithful study of scripture and prayer than I can ever imagine, so we can take this statement as a good description of things, especially if you consider the scripture that backs this up (Listed at the end of the article).
 Having this foundation of scripture, we can see that there is so much more than we often consider.
 He is our Father, Jesus our brother, and the Spirit our guide and comforter.
 We are full heirs in the family and dearly loved.
 This is the greatest relationship and the one ordained by God from time eternal.
-When we are finally united in Heaven with the one who first loved us, it will be as if we were given our deepest and most unrequited desire; because He has put that longing in our souls and, once satisfied, we will want for nothing.
+When we are finally united in Heaven with the one who first loved us, it will be as if we were given our deepest and most unrequited desire; because He has put that longing in our souls, and, once satisfied, we will want for nothing.

 As if that were not enough, there is more promised: